Behind the New York Cosmos logo

 Movement… at first I was thinking of using the shapes as the Boroughs of New York but that complicated the visual design.

-Taken from this interview with Wayland Moore: A Conversation With The Artist Behind The Logo, via @id29.
+Answers taken from A Conversation With The Artist Behind The Logo, via @id29.

 When saying that the colours depict “other nationalities” it’s fairly obvious there’s a Brazilian influence.
 And actually, when the team was founded in 1971, general manager Clive Toye chose the green and yellow of the Brazilian national team as part of his strategy to lure Pelé to the United States.